West Gate Freeway: 2008–11 upgrade

 These works help reduce merging and weaving movements at key points on the freeway, leading to a smoother traffic flow and improved driver safety.
-As part of the works the Montague Street on-ramp city bound had been closed for approximately 18 months to enable the new one to be built.
+As part of the works the Montague Street on-ramp city-bound had been closed for approximately 18 months to enable the new one to be built.

-Early works on the West Gate Freeway, including geo-technical investigations and service proving, commenced in late 2007.
-In early 2008 construction works started on the freeway widening, specifically in the South Melbourne area.
+Early works on the freeway, including geo-technical investigations and service proving, commenced in late 2007.
+In early 2008 construction works started on freeway widening, specifically in the South Melbourne area.
 New traffic lanes and ramps have been completed and opened in different stages with the total project eventually completed and opened to traffic in June 2011.
 The project was awarded the 2011 Australian Construction Achievement Award.

+2018–25 (West Gate Tunnel) upgrades

+The stretch of freeway between the interchange with Western Ring Road and the western foot of the West Gate Bridge (where the West Gate Tunnel portals would eventually be constructed) were completely rebuilt, in order to support the extra traffic fed from the West Gate Tunnel.
+The original 8-lane, dual-carriageway arrangement was replaced with a twelve-lane, four-carriageway local–express system, existing interchanges were upgraded or rebuilt, and a new interchange with Hyde Street was also constructed.
+This upgraded section of the freeway is also now tolled for all heavy commercial vehicles (and for all traffic for the Hyde Street interchange) since the opening of the West Gate Tunnel in December 2025.